EXPERIENCED AND ATTENTIVE LAWYER WORKS TO SECURE YOUR FUTURE

 A plaintiff can file for a no-fault divorce by citing irreconcilable differences as the reason for the dissolution.
 A plaintiff may also allege traditional fault grounds for the divorce.
 Tennessee law allows for 14 fault grounds, including:

 In a fault divorce, the plaintiff must present evidence of the offending conduct.
 Even if the defendant spouse admits fault, the court will hear the plaintiff’s evidence.
-Before the court can issue a decree dissolving the marriage, the couple must reach a settlement on the issues of alimony, child custody, child support, and property division, or try those issues before the judge.
+Before the court can issue a decree dissolving the marriage, the couple must reach a settlement on the issues of alimony, child custody, child support, and equitable distribution/division of property.
+If they cannot agree, after mediation and the discovery process, they must try those issues before the judge.

 Many clients wonder how long a Tennessee divorce typically takes.
 Unfortunately, there is no easy answer to that question, because every couple and every case is different.
 Factors that can extend divorce proceedings include complex finances, disagreements about parenting, and personal animus.
 In general, divorces between spouses who can reasonably cooperate go more quickly and smoothly than divorces between antagonistic spouses.
 It’s important to get reliable advice before you begin your divorce so you can choose the most effective path forward.